Losch History, Family Crest & Coats of Arms

 The Losch surname is thought to have derived from the Slavic word "litsch," which meant "wild;" as such, it may have originally been a nickname for a wild or unruly person.
 The surname many also have evolved from any of several places, such as Lisch in Holstein; or Lischau in East Prussia.

 The surname Losch was first found in Austria, where the name became noted for its many branches within the region, each house acquiring a status and influence which was enrolled by the princes of the region.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential name.

-Important Dates for the Losch family
+Early History of the Losch family

 This web page shows only a small excerpt of our Losch research.
 Another 133 words (10 lines of text) covering the years 1662, 1701, 1736, 1740, 1749, 1760, and 1780 are included under the topic Early Losch History in all our PDF Extended History products and printed products wherever possible.

 Losch Spelling Variations

 Spelling variations of this family name include: Lischer, Lisch, Lischke, Lischka, Lischeid, Lissek, Lissak, Litsch, Litscher, Litschke, Litschka, Litschko, Lischy, Liske, Lisko, Liskov, Liskow and many more.

 Early Notables of the Losch family (pre 1700)

 During this period prominent bearers of the name Losch were Christian Liscow (1701-1760) from Mecklenburg, who was a prominent writer of satires.
 In 1736 he entered the service...